 Results can vary from person to person.
 You should factor in your body type and the dietary plan you are following along with the waist training.
 A good idea is to watch what you eat, and consult a medical practitioner before playing with your diet because wearing a waist trainer might actually reduce your appetite.
 So several small meals a day are a great idea.

 Oh, you can most certainly wear them to bed.
 There are several options available these days, and you can take a look at the available options here.
 While doing that, you should take care of certain factors, which are explained in this very informative article, so please take a look.

-Now that you know a little more on how to use a waist trainer and what not to do, let us look at some positive aspects:
+Now that you know a little more about waist training and what not to do, let us look at some positive aspects:

-This concludes our article on how to use a waist trainer.
-As you have hopefully learned, it is not very complicated and you can achieve the desired results if you are patient and systematic about it.
+Using a waist trainer is easy and can get you great results.
+As you have learned, it's not complicated and you can achieve the desired results if you are patient and systematic about it.